Skip to content

 Family Days out at Colby Woodland Garden

-Visitors paddling in the stream at Colby Woodland Garden, Pembrokeshire. | © National Trust Images/ Chris Lacey
+A family walking in the wildflower meadow, Colby Woodland Garden, Pembrokeshire | © National Trust Images/ Chris lacey

 Enjoy a day out exploring Colby Woodland Garden and the wider estate with friends and family.
 Explore this special hidden wooded garden in a valley, discover its history and marvel at the trees and sky in the sky gazing glade.